Homogenization of Nonlocal Partial Differential Equations Related to Stochastic Differential Equations with L\'evy Noise

 In this subsection, we will study further the operator $\L^\alpha$.
-It turns out that it is the generator of a Feller semigroup.
-As a corollary, the solution of equation \eqref{resovent} can be represented in terms of a semigroup, and satisfies a finer estimate.
 All these results will be used in the next section.
+First of all, the classical theory of $C_0$-semigroups yields that $\L^\alpha$ is the generator of a Feller semigroup.
+The proof is standard and provided in Appendix \ref{app}.

 \begin{lemma} The linear operator $(\L^\alpha,D(\L^\alpha))$, $D(\L^\alpha)=\C^{\alpha+\beta}(\T^d)$, defined on the Banach space $(\C(\T^d),\|\cdot\|_0)$, is closable and dissipative, its closure generates a Feller semigroup $\{P_t\}_{t\ge0}$ on $\C(\T^d)$. \end{lemma}